 2. Collect your sample and mail it in

-Collect your sample (blood, stool, or both, depending on your testing kit) and send it back using the prepaid mailer provided by Viome.
+You collect your sample (blood, stool, and/or saliva, depending on your testing kit) and send it back using the prepaid mailer Viome provides.

 3. Get your results

-Once Viome has received your sample, the lab processes it and gives you your results within 3 to 4 weeks.
-You can review them through your account on the Viome site and the accompanying app.
+Once Viome receives your sample, the lab will process it and give you your results within 2–3 weeks, though some customers complain about longer wait times.
+You can review your results through your account on the Viome site and the accompanying app.

-If you signed up for the subscription kit with supplements, you’ll receive monthly shipments of Viome supplements based on your results.
-You can pause and resume your subscription by logging into your account on the site or the app.
+If you sign up for the subscription kit with supplements, you’ll receive monthly shipments of Viome supplements based on your results.
+You can pause or resume your subscription by logging into your account on the website or app.
 To cancel, you need to call the company.

 Types of tests available

-Viome currently offers three tests and two subscription plans as follows:
+Viome currently offers three tests and two subscription plans: